jonmartinsolaas/spring-boot-with-angular-and-primeng/README.md

 Angular-cli will create stuff within the existing src folder and so on.
-You will be asked if you want to overwrite ```.gitignore``` which is probably a good idea, if you are accustomed to java .gitignores and can recreate what spring boot put there initially.
-Otherwise take a backup of .gitignore first and then merge the two files.
+You will be asked if you want to overwrite ```.gitignore``` which is probably a good idea, if you are accustomed to java .gitignores and can recreate what Spring Boot put there initially.
+Otherwise take a backup of ```.gitignore``` first and then merge the two files.

 ## Add PrimeNG

 http://blogs.bytecode.com.au/glen/2016/10/27/primeng-with-angular-cli.html

-Install PrimeNG and FontAwesome:
+Install PrimeNG and FontAwesome within the application folder:

 ```
 cd [name of the app]